-- 8.1 Any petition presented to a meeting of Council shall: - be in legible writing or typewritten and contain a minimum of ten (10) signatures; - must include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); and - have the details of the specific request/matter appear on each page of the petition. - 8.2 A petition may be presented to a meeting of Council by a Councillor who before presenting the petition, shall, as far as practicable, become acquainted with the subject matter of the petition.
-A Councillor, on presenting a petition to a meeting shall: - state the nature of the petition; and - read the petition. - 8.3 A petition may be forwarded or handed to the CEO who shall present it at the first ordinary meeting of Council.
+- 8.1 Any petition presented to a meeting of Council shall: - be in legible writing or typewritten and contain a minimum of ten (10) signatures; and - must include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); and - have the details of the specific request/matter appear on each page of the petition. - Electronic petitions will be considered, however they must include: - the name and contact details of the Principal Petitioner who will act as the key contact for the issue; and

-- Where a Councillor presents a petition to a meeting of Council no debate on or in relation to it shall be allowed and the only motion which may be moved is that: - the petition be received; or - the petition be received and referred to a committee or officer for consideration and a report to Council; or - the petition not be received as it was deemed invalid. - 8.5 Council will respond to the Principal Petitioner in relation to all petitions deemed valid.
+- State the details of the specific request/matter appear on each electronic correspondence of the petition. - 8.2 A petition may be presented to a meeting of Council by a Councillor who before presenting the petition, shall, where practical, become acquainted with the subject matter of the petition.
+A Councillor, on presenting a petition to a meeting shall: - state the nature of the petition; and - read the petition. - 8.3 Where a Councillor presents a petition to a meeting of Council no debate on or in relation to it shall be allowed and the only motion which may be moved is that: - the petition be received; or - the petition be received and referred to a responsible officer for consideration and a report to Council; or - the petition not be received as it is deemed invalid. - 8.4 With the exception of Clause 8.3, a petition may be forwarded or handed to the CEO who shall present it at the next available ordinary meeting of Council. - 8.5 Council will respond to the Principal Petitioner in relation to all petitions deemed valid.